devoidx/price-tracker/README.md

 ### Adding other notification providers

 The notification system is extensible.
-To add a new provider (e.g. Telegram, Ntfy, Discord), add a new class to `backend/notifications.py` and update `get_provider()`:
+To add a new provider, add a new class to `backend/notifications.py` and update `get_provider()`:
 ```python
 class TelegramProvider(NotificationProvider):
     def send(self, subject: str, body: str, recipient: str) -> bool: